-As part of our continuing efforts to make DISCO as easy and intuitive to use as possible, we have streamlined our Production Deduplication choices to three (3).
+As part of our continuing efforts to make DISCO Review as easy and intuitive to use as possible, we have streamlined our production deduplication choices to three.
 Our updated choices and new naming conventions ensure that you always make the right production decision to meet your matter’s needs.

-Once your documents have been ingested into DISCO, you will be able to review each document (or record) and categorize each by applying tags or placing them into folders.
+Once your documents have been ingested into DISCO Review, you will be able to review each document (or record) and categorize each by applying tags or placing them into folders.
 Once you have completed the review and categorization of your documents, you will be ready to create a production.
-DISCO’s Production feature can be accessed by navigating to the MENU > PRODUCE > Productions.
+DISCO Review’s Production feature can be accessed by clicking Productions in the main menu.

-When you open the Production feature, you will be presented with various options such as naming your production, selecting your criteria (such as all documents tagged responsive but not Attorney-Client or Work-Product), choosing your Bates prefix along with starting Bates number, and adding a Confidentiality stamp.
-Once these selections have been made, you can either choose to run the production using DISCO defaults or open the Advanced Options section to reveal more choices.
+The New Production page gives you various options, such as naming your production, selecting your criteria (such as all documents tagged responsive but not Attorney-Client or Work-Product), choosing your Bates prefix along with starting Bates number, and adding a Confidentiality stamp.
+Once these selections have been made, you can either choose to run the production using DISCO Review defaults or open the Advanced options section to reveal more choices.

-For information on how to create or modify a custom load file, see Production deduplication.
+For more information about how production deduplication levels work, as well as how to create or modify a custom load file, see Production deduplication.

 These production deduplication options are available on all databases created after January 8, 2018.